mit-anime/mit-anime.github.io/resources/index.markdown

         <a href="http://www.sasugabooks.com/">Sasuga Japanese Bookstore</a>
       </td>
       <td>(no location)</td>
       <td>Online bookstore which carries manga, books and magazines.
-They also sell products in the dealers' room at AnimeBoston.<br/>
+They also sell products in the dealers' room at AnimeBoston.</td>
-<strong>Special!
-Card-carrying MIT Anime members get 10% off!
-(Excludes magazine subscriptions.)</strong></td>
     </tr>
   </tbody>
 </table>